Sprint cuts 2000 jobs, more leadership changes to come

 | WASHINGTON

-The layoffs are expected to lower labour costs by $400 million (250.35 million pounds) a year and are the latest job cuts by the third largest U.S. carrier.
+The layoffs are expected to lower labor costs by $400 million a year and are the latest job cuts by the third largest U.S. carrier.

 The company reduced its forecasts for 2014 adjusted earnings to between $5.8 billion and $5.9 billion from $6.7 billion to $6.9 billion.